Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

         └── 221
 ```

-The nodes scheduled for remount are marked by a `*`, including `111`, `2` and `21`.
+The epochs scheduled for remount are marked by a `*`, including `111`, `2` and `21`.

-According to imperative ordering, they will execute in the order `111`, `2` and then `21`.
+According to imperative ordering, they will tick in the order `111`, `2` and then `21`.
 Exactly the order they appear in the tree.
-In fact since `21` is descending from `2` it would remount anyway, so the fact it was explicitely scheduled makes no difference.
+In fact since `21` is descending from `2` it would be recreated anyway, so the fact it was explicitely scheduled is ignored.

 The final execution order will be:

 ```
 (Tree Structure)            (Execution Order)

-FlushEngine
+SpokeTree
 │
 Root
 ├── 1